Jaku6M/ros2_humanoid_virtual_twin/README.md

 # ROS2-Humanoid-Virtual-Twin
-The repository (will contain) ROS2 files to simulate Melman humanoid robot in Gazebo simulator.
-Hopefully it will also be compatible to run on a real robot
+The repository contains ROS2 files to simulate Melman humanoid robot in Gazebo simulator.
+It also has files to run a real robot.